Pyomo/mpi-sppy/doc/src/admm_ph.rst

 Adapting the data to create the model
 +++++++++++++++++++++++++++++++++++++

-To solve the regions independantly we must make sure that the constraints (in our example flow balance) would still be respected if the models were merged.
+To solve the regions independently we must make sure that the constraints (in our example flow balance) would still be respected if the models were merged.
 To impose this, dummy nodes are introduced.

 In our example a consensus variable is the slack variable on a dummy node. \\